Boxing in Lally Columns

 Get Matched in 48 hours with Basement Remodeling

-and then fill with putty.
+countersink the nails and then fill the holes with wood putty.

-After routing the corners sand once
+After routing the corners, sand the box once again, paying particular

 For more help on Finishing